Why Do Better Loss Functions Lead to Less Transferable Features?: Results

-Is there a feature of the investigated regularizers that can potentially explain their beneficial effect on accuracy?
-We demonstrate that all investigated regularizers and alternative losses force the network to shrink or eliminate directions in the penultimate layer representation space that are not aligned with weight vectors.
-The universality of this finding suggests it may relate to the accuracy-enhancing properties of these losses.
+The previous section suggests that different loss functions learn very different penultimate layer representations, even when their overall accuracy is similar.
+However, as shown in Appendix~\ref{app:combined_losses}, combining different losses and penultimate layer regularizers provides no accuracy improvements over training with only one, suggesting that they share similar mechanisms.
+In this section, we demonstrate that a simple property of networks' penultimate layer representations can explain their beneficial effect on accuracy relative to vanilla softmax cross-entropy, as well as their harmful effect on fixed features.
+Specifically, compared to vanilla softmax cross-entropy, all investigated losses cause the network to reduce the relative within-class variance in the penultimate layer representation space.
+This reduction in within-class variance corresponds to increased separation between classes, and is harmful to linear transfer.

-The ratio of the average within-class cosine distance to the overall average cosine distance provides a measure of how distributed examples within a class are that is between 0 and 1.
-We take one minus this quantity to get a closed-form measure of class separation:
+The ratio of the average within-class cosine distance to the overall average cosine distance measures the dispersion of representations of examples belonging to the same class relative to the overall dispersion of embeddings.
+We take one minus this quantity to get a closed-form index of class separation that is between 0 and 1: \begin{samepage}